ben-the-boy/car-dealer-inventory-app/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/'ben_the_boy'/car-dealer-inventory-app.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.

 License
-The code is available as open source under the terms of the MIT License.
+The gem is available as open source under the terms of the MIT License.